 - Verify account information or update contact information. - Get driving directions.
+Requires a specific OnStar subscription plan..

-Requires the available Directions and Connections service plan. - Receive On-Demand Diagnostics for a check of the vehicle's key operating systems. - Receive Roadside Assistance.
+- Receive On-Demand

+Diagnostics for a check of the vehicle's key operating systems.

+- · Receive Roadside Assistance.

+- Manage WiFi Settings (if equipped).

-Press the OnStar Emergency button to get a priority connection to an Emergency Advisor available 24/7 to:
+Press to get a priority connection to an OnStar Emergency Advisor available 24/7 to: